BasLaa/ThesisProject/README.md

 $ cd ThesisProject
 $ make
 ```
-All files are now compiled and can be run through.
+All Coq files, contained in the folder `theories`, are now compiled and can be run through.

 ## Files
 - `BoolSet.v` defines sets on boolean functions